veracity/veracity-documentation/sections/developerexperience/apitutorial.md

 > **Important limitation**:
 > Veracity Access Hub only supports access management for services purchased via the **Veracity Marketplace**.
-> For services in Enfor example, Maritime (for example, Fleet Status, Certification), or Classification, continue using existing tools like [Maritime Access Management (MAM)](https://maritime.dnv.com/mam/Users).
+> For services in Energy, Maritime (for example, Fleet Status, Certification), or Classification, continue using existing tools like [Maritime Access Management (MAM)](https://maritime.dnv.com/mam/Users).

 ### Check User Access via VTM API (v4)
 If your API is integrated with Veracity Access Hub, you can use the [**Veracity Tenant Management (VTM) API v4**](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/v4-api-swagger.json) to check if a user has access and what role they have.